- Sphere Engine overview

 By design, the Sphere Engine Containers makes the final decision in accordance with the following rules:

-- if the "compilation" stage has ended with compilation error, then the "execution" stage is omitted and the final status is set to "compilation error"
+- if the "build" stage has ended with build error, then the "run" stage is omitted and the final status is set to "build error",

-- if the "compilation" stage is successful, then the "execution" stage always executes, and:
+- if the "build" stage is successful, then the "run" stage always executes, and:

-- if the "execution" stage fails, then the final status is set to "run-time error"
+- if the "run" stage fails, then the final status is set to "run-time error",

-- if the "execution" stage exceeds the time limit, then the final status is set to "time limit exceeded"
+- if the "run" stage exceeds the time limit, then the final status is set to "time limit exceeded",

-- if the "execution" stage is successful, then the final status is set to "success"
+- if the "run" stage is successful, then the final status is set to "success".

-In order to overwrite the default behavior, the Content Manager can set the desired final status to the
+In order to overwrite the default behavior, the Content Manager can set the final result using:

-file.
-The evaluation stage script has access to the $RUNTIME
+The evaluation stage script has access to the $SE_PATH_RUNTIME_DATA

 Example of the evaluation stage script: